-Meet at 7:30am tour guide at the tour office.
-He guide will fit your bike, give a safety briefing, and provide an overview of the tour.
+Meet at 7:30 am the tour guide at the tour office.
+His guide will fit your bike, give a safety briefing, and provide an overview of the tour.

 The tour begins by exploring the hidden passageways and winding alleyways of Hoi An, stopping to photograph the iconic Japanese bridge in the historic district.
 Crossing first the canal bridge near the night market we continue to the new metal bike bridge connecting Hoi An proper and its southern villages of Quang Nam Province.